Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Towards a many-body dynamics

-\paragraph{Towards a many-body dynamics --} In order to assess the promise of our scheme as a building block for a full-fledged many-doublon physics, we need to check the stability of a pair of doublons located on neighboring sites.
+In order to assess the promise of our scheme as a building block for a full-fledged many-doublon physics, we need to check the stability of a pair of doublons located on neighboring sites.
 As long as the two sites are not coupled, the two doublons do not affect each other and maintain their stability.
 During the time intervals where the two sites are coupled, undesired processes where the doublons exchange particles and decay into a three body complex plus a free particle or merge into a single four-body complex may occur.

 Assuming for simplicity a two-body form of interactions as included in \eqref{ham}, the interaction energy quickly grows with the number of excitations present.
 This suggests that the three- and four-body complexes are strongly detuned and their occupation remains small in spite of the interval $\tau$ being relatively short and allowing for sizable departures from energy conservation.
 This guess is quantitatively validated in the right panel of Fig.\ref{thetaprimo} where we show the probability $P_\text{dec}$ for a pair of neighboring doublons to be decayed at the end of the hopping step for parameters exactly satisfying \eqref{uj} for different $k$'s.
 In a sizable window of parameter space including our operating point, this probability remains below $10\%$.
-As it is shown in the Supplemental Material, a further reduced $P_{\rm dec}$ can be obtained by including additional interaction terms in the model.
+As it is shown in the Appendix, a further reduced $P_{\rm dec}$ can be obtained by including additional interaction terms in the model.
 This confirms the potential of our system for studies of many-doublon physics.

-\paragraph{Conclusions --} In this work we have proposed a realistic protocol to observe a topological Floquet dynamics for two-particle bound states in a lattice model with time-dependent hoppings and on-site interactions.
-Conditions for the stability of doublons are formulated, which appear promising in view of scaling up the framework towards many-body states.
-Our results suggest the potential of digital quantum computer platforms for studies of novel phases of synthetic photonic matter in a Floquet context.